joezuntz/cosmosis-doc/reference/standard_library/2pt.rst

      - None.

-"This module implements a general likelihood of tomographic 2-point measuremnts of various quantities, including galaxy density, cosmic shear, intrinsic alignments, CMB lensing, and the various cross powers between these.
+This module implements a general likelihood of tomographic 2-point measuremnts of various quantities, including galaxy density, cosmic shear, intrinsic alignments, CMB lensing, and the various cross powers between these.